Books by Debi Bower available on Amazon - shop now

 Tyre

-Black Lake is the main attraction of Montezuma National Wildlife Refuge.
-Human access to the lake is prohibited.
-However, there is a parking lot and an overlook on the rise just to the west of the lake on State Route 89, which runs through the refuge.
-You can observe the lake and its activity from that point without going into the park itself.
+Black Lake is the main attraction at Montezuma National Wildlife Refuge.
+Human access to the lake is not allowed.
+However, there is a parking lot and an overlook on the hill just west of the lake, along State Route 89, which runs through the refuge.
+You can view the lake and watch its activity from that spot without entering the park.

 Google Map of Locations